tclain/api-ts/README.md

 - All code should be written in Javascript
 - Mitigations to handle high levels of traffic should be implemented
-- Challenge is submitted as pull request against this repo ([fork it](https://help.github.com/articles/fork-a-repo/) and [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)).
 - Documentation and maintainability is a plus

 ### References